 Find the right group ride

-Cycling UK has hundreds of member groups and clubs across the UK, or you can consult our UK Cycling Events guide.
-Contact local groups to discuss the kind of rides they do – the chances are there will be one close by that matches your requirements.
+Cycling UK has hundreds of member groups and clubs across the UK, or you can consult our UK cycling events guide.
+Contact local groups to discuss the kind of rides they offer – the chances are there will be one close by that matches your requirements.
 If not, they may know of others that do.